 In 2005, the Hi-Tech Park was created.
 Since that time, it has served as the main driver and a special economic zone for the IT business, and the IT sector has become the most dynamically developing sector of the Belarusian economy.
 The export of IT services has already accounted for more than 20% of the total export of services in Belarus.
 Belarusian developers provide IT services to the largest corporations and organizations in the world like Google, Microsoft, Samsung, HTC, etc. STEM (science, technology, engineering, and mathematics) is one of the main specializations for students.
 24% of Belarusian students study in these specialties.
 Due to the small distance between the regional centers of the country, the IT culture is developing quite quickly and the best practices from large companies are being picked up by new players in the market.
 Although outsourcing is one of the main directions of Belarus, more and more startups are appearing on the map of the IT industry.
 46.2% of them have already had a regular income, and 71.2% sell their services or products on the foreign market.

-Perhaps, you may consider that the numbers shown in the article are far from the highest (taking into account the recent IPO of Airbnb and the subsequent growth of their shares, and this is only one American company), but it’s already quite obvious that in all the listed countries there is a steady growth of the IT sector, despite some political instability in some of these countries and not ideal conditions for running a business.
+Perhaps, you may consider that the numbers shown in the article are far from the highest, but it’s already quite obvious that in all the listed countries there is a steady growth of the IT sector, despite some political instability in some of these countries and not ideal conditions for running a business.
 All countries have already had an experience of working with the world’s largest IT giants, and the best practices in the 21st century are being picked up by local companies very quickly.
 Even Covid hasn’t had much of an impact on the IT market of Eastern European countries.

 No one is surprised by the millions in investments in American startups during the preseed round.
 Although 10 years ago, very few people received such money.
 In Eastern Europe, founders are ready to work with investors for much less money, and programmers for less wage.
 The mentality of an Eastern European is practically no different from a person in the Western World (the same ancient Greek education system, Roman law, the ideas of liberalism and democracy, although authoritarian regimes still exist in some countries), so finding a common ground with them will not be an issue at all.